CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 ```
 Welcome to the Zoo!
 What's your budget?
 >>> 500
-You can buy a llama or a goat with that money.
+You can buy a llama or a goat with that amount.
 >>> goat
 Here's your goat!
 Thanks for visiting the zoo!
 ```